 We put our faith and trust in professionals every single day, whether it is taking our car into the shop for repairs or asking a technician to repair our computer.
 However, there is a class of professionals that we trust with life and death decisions.
-We put our life in their hands.
+We put our lives in their hands.
 Those professionals are doctors and other medical personnel.

 We hold them in high esteem for good reasons, but what happens when a medical professional lets us down?
 When a member of the medical community makes a negligent mistake, the results can be disastrous and even life-altering.